Purchase CacheGuard

 -

-Users are mainly considered unnamed in the pricing model, meaning the pricing is based on the number of connected devices (such as computers, phones, etc.) rather than individual users.
+Users are mainly considered unnamed, meaning the supported capacity is based on the number of connected devices (such as computers, phones, etc.) rather than individual users.

 -